Does this describe your feelings toward your work or career?

 And so I took the necessary steps to get out, to find a career that I do feel is worthy of my one wild and precious life.

-So there you have it…the most important question that you must ask about your job or your career.
+So there you have it…the most important question to answer about your job or your career.

 If you’re feeling at all conflicted about what you’re doing, then I suggest that you spend some time reflecting on or journaling about the question above.